robertsonics/WAV_Trigger_Pro_Qwiic_Arduino_Library/README.md

 Robertsonics WAV Trigger Pro Qwiic Arduino Library
 ==================================================

-The WAV Trigger Pro is a high-peformance, low latency polyphonic audio player.
+The WAV Trigger Pro is a high-peformance, low latency polyphonic audio player with extensive USB MIDI capabilities.

 Note, this Arduino Library is capable of controlling the WAV Trigger Pro via I2C commands using a Qwiic Cable.